Shreya-7/Attendance-Tracker/README.md

   - _layout.html_ - contains boilerplate HTML code and links to all the static files.
   - _home.html_ - extends _layout.html_ and is shown when the user is logged in.
   - _index.html_ - extends _layout.html_ and is shown when the user is logged out.
+  - help.html\* - extends _layout.html_ and shows the complete guide for using the webapp.
 - **app.py** - contains all the routes needed for the app and the API.
 It has one extra route not used in the app (_api_signup_) but imperative for the API.
 - **db_util.py** - contains utility functions pertaining to database querying.
 - **decorators.py** - contains decorators created for different kinds of error handling.